octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.16 - 2025-05-08 =
+* Added more comparison operators when adding field mapping rules: 'begins with' 'ends with', 'exists' and 'not exists'
+* Added additional labels to description fields for improved searching (i.e. Rename 'Post Content' to 'Post Content / Full Description')
+* Catered for large CSVs with long rows
+* Limited CSV imports during parse phase when a limit is set in advanced settings to improve efficiency

 = 2.5.15 - 2025-05-06 =
 * Show status as 'Removing Properties' in main imports table when doing the removal part of the process.